-Information on transactions with related parties is provided in the Annex to the individual financial statements and in the Annex to the consolidated financial statements.
+Information on transactions with related parties is provided in the Annex to the individual financial statements and in the Annex to the consolidated financial statements (see Notes 11 of the respective Reports).

 PART II - GOVERNANCE MODEL EVALUATION

 1. IDENTIFICATION OF THE CORPORATE GOVERNANCE CODE ADOPTED